danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/link_budget.typ

 === Adaptive Coding and Modulation Analysis <ACM-Analysis>

 An initial proof of concept investigation was conducted to determine if implementation of ACM is worth the increased complexity.
-This investigation assumed a fixed orbit altitude of 409km and used ISS TLE data to propagate this for the full mission length of 180 days.
+This investigation assumed a fixed orbit altitude of 409km and used ISS #acr("TLE") data to propagate this for the full mission length of 180 days.
 Orbit propagation was conducted using the MATLAB Satellite Communications Toolbox @mathworks_satellite_nodate Satellite Scenario and Access objects.

-Using the system parameters defined in @System-Definitions, the equations defined in @Link-Budget-Equations, and the required CNR values defined in @modcod_reqs_150khz, the max achievable data rate was precomputed for each elevation value from 0 to 90#sym.degree in 5#sym.degree increments for both 170km and 409km altitude orbits, the resulting rates shown are in @elevation2Throughput. //TODO: include elevation to throughput
+Using the system parameters defined in @System-Definitions, the equations defined in @Link-Budget-Equations, and the required CNR values defined in @modcod_reqs_150khz, the maximum achievable data rate was precomputed for each elevation value from 0 to 90#sym.degree in 5#sym.degree increments for both 170km and 409km altitude orbits.
+The resulting rates are shown in @elevation2Throughput.

 #figure(
   image("../Figures/Link-Budget/Elevation2Throughput.svg"),